This is where all 50 states stand on reopening - KVIA

 Kemp emphasized the importance of expanding testing before reopening the state.

-“We’re a little behind the curve from when our peak is going to be to other states around the country,” Kemp said during Monday’s press briefing.
+“We’re a little behind the curve from when our peak is going to be to other states around the country,” Kemp said during an April 13 press briefing.
 “That is certainly a day I am ready for, but I think today specifically we have been focused on the surge capacity, ramping up testing to do more than we’re doing.”

 Hawaii